 2015 The Summit County Land Bank acquires, and demolishes, its first properties as part of the Neighborhood Initiative Program

 2016 The Summit County Land Bank is awarded more than $7.5 million in additional Neighborhood Initiative Program funds, and expands its target area for those funds county-wide

-2017 The Summit County Land Bank launches the Welcome Home and Building for Business programs, offering opportunities for the purchase of homes and businesses to support neighborhood and community development.
+2017 The Summit County Land Bank launches the Welcome Home and Building for Business programs, offering opportunities for the purchase of residential and commercial properties to support neighborhood and community development

 2018 The Summit County Land Bank experiences is busiest year for the Neighborhood Initiative Program, demolishing more than 250 abandoned and blighted residential properties.
 The Summit County Land Bank also put more than 250 properties back into productive use, returning an additional $68,000 in taxes, annually.